achliopa/udemy_PythonTensorFlow/readme.md

 	* dendrites (many) feed in the body of the cell electrical signals
 	* from the body a single electrical signal is passed to the axon to connect to another neuron
 * The Artificial neuron also has inputs and outputs
-* A simple nuron model is known as perceptron (2 inputs + 1 output)
+* A simple neuron model is known as perceptron (2 inputs + 1 output)
 	* inputs can have feature values
 	* a weight value (adjustable and different per input) is applied on each input
-	* wights initialy start off as random
+	* weights initialy start off as random
 	* inputs are multiplied by weights
 	* these results are passed to an activation function (body of neuron): there are many activation functions
-	* we assume a simple activation function (if sum of weighted inputs >0 return 1, if negative return 0)
+	* we assume a simple activation function (e.g. if sum of weighted inputs >0 return 1, if negative return 0)
 	* the output is the result of the activation function
 	* a possible problem if when inputs are 0. weights dont have any effect and activation always outputs 0
 	* we fix it adding a 3rd adjustable input: the bias (we set it initially to 1)